 Get out of the house and into the excitement offered at one of the BSA’s High Adventure Bases!
 You’ve got three choices: a unique aquatic quest at the Florida Sea Base; a canoeing or winter camping challenge at the Northern Tier; or a wild west backpacking expedition at the Philmont Scout Ranch.
-Local High Adventure opportunites can also be found nearby at Deer Lake Scout Reservation in Killingworth or at Camp Sequassen in New Hartford.
+Local High Adventure opportunities can also be found nearby at Camp Sequassen in New Hartford.

 COPE and Climbing Tower programs are available during the year at Camp Sequassen.
 For specific information on booking these programs, visit the Climbing Program and COPE Program pages of this website.